Sunday – November 17, 2019

 West Allis Campus

-Dietetics is the science of managing food and nutrition to promote health; a dietetic technician typically works as a member of the food service or healthcare team.
+Learn how the science of managing food and nutrition helps promote good health.
+Dietetic technicians typically work as a member of the food service or healthcare team.
 This program includes supervised clinical and field experiences.
 Graduates are eligible for technician membership in the Academy of Nutrition and Dietetics and will receive the title Dietetic Technician Registered (DTR) after completing the national registration exam.

 Career Outlook: Dietetics is a vital, growing field.
 Employment options include hospitals, school lunch programs, nutrition programs for the elderly, food service management firms.

 Career Pathway: By completing four specified courses, you will be eligible to take the Association of Nutrition and Foodservice Professionals Certified Dietary Manager exam.

 Program Code: 10-313-1